DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/intro-to-music-tech-slides/_index.md

 # What other types of fields does music technology touch?

+{{% note %}}
+- Audio Engineering
+- Music Production
+- Acoustics
+- Computer Science
+- Electronic Engineering
+- Music Performance
+- Sound Design
+- Interactive Media
+{{%/ note %}}

 ---

-# Hardware and software
+## Hardware and software

-- Methods of sound capture and production
+- **Methods of sound capture and production**
-  - Microphone
-  - Loudspeaker
-  - Pickup
-    - Coil and Piezo
+  - **Microphone:** Captures sound by converting air pressure variations into electrical signals.
+  - **Loudspeaker:** Converts electrical signals back into sound.
-  - Tonewheel organ
+  - **Pickup:**
+    - **Coil:** Converts string vibrations into electrical signals, typically used in electric guitars.
+    - **Piezo:** Captures vibrations from surfaces, commonly used in acoustic instruments.
+  - **Tonewheel Organ:** An electromechanical instrument generating sound using rotating metal tonewheels.

 ---